*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Designed to support most home network needs, this cable is perfectly fine for home office use or even in small commercial office settings.

-Cat6a Ethernet Cable
+What is Cat6a Ethernet Cable?

-Much like Cat5 Ethernet cable, Cat6 also got an upgrade.
+Like Cat5 Ethernet cable, Cat6 also got an upgrade.

 Much like their predecessors, Cat6a cables are shielded, except that their shielding is made out of much denser and less flexible material than that used on Cat6 cables.